 Concordia students are:

-Thinking Critically & Analytically – Students learn in the classroom how to engage with problems, ask questions, analyze and make decisions.
+Thinking critically & analytically – Students learn how to engage with problems, ask questions, think analytically, and make decisions in the classroom.

-Working effectively with others – Students learn how to lead where they are, discover their calling and purpose, and leverage their strengths and influence through teamwork.
+Working effectively with others – Students learn how to lead, discover their calling and purpose, and leverage their strengths and influence through teamwork.

 email@example.com • library building F-208 • 512.313.5041